miseeger/NBean/README.md

-NBean is a fork of [LimeBean](https://github.com/Nick-Lucas/LimeBean) with a couple of addional features, exclusively targeting NetStandard 2.0.
-It is a [RedBeanPHP](http://redbeanphp.com/)-inspired ORM for .NET which provides a simple and concise API for accessing **ADO.NET** data sources.
-It's a **Hybrid-ORM** ... halfway between a micro-ORM and plain old SQL.
+NBean is a fork of [LimeBean](https://github.com/Nick-Lucas/LimeBean) with a couple of additional features, exclusively targeting NetStandard 2.0.
+It is a highly [RedBeanPHP](http://redbeanphp.com/)-inspired ORM for .NET which provides a simple and concise API for accessing **ADO.NET** data sources.
+It's an **Hybrid-ORM** ... halfway between a micro-ORM and plain old SQL.

 Supported databases include: